-7 Great Holiday Gifts for Children With Cerebral Palsy
+7 Great Holiday Gifts for Children with Cerebral Palsy

-The U.S. Centers for Disease Control and Prevention (CDC) estimates that roughly 17% of children aged 3-17 years-old have a developmental disability of some kind.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that roughly 17% of children aged 3-17 years old have a developmental disability of some kind.
 Chief among these disabilities is cerebral palsy, a type of birth injury and the most common motor-function disability in childhood.

-Luckily, there is a large — and growing — assortment of toys and gifts that have been developed with children with cerebral palsy and other related disabilities in mind.
-Toy companies like Nebraska-based Fat Brain Toys® design and manufacture dozens of educational toys and games that cater toward developing sensory, motor-function, and tactile skills, which are especially suitable for children with disabilities like cerebral palsy.
+Toy companies like Nebraska-based Fat Brain Toys® design and manufacture dozens of educational toys and games that cater toward developing sensory, motor function, and tactile skills, which are especially suitable for children with disabilities like cerebral palsy.

 1. Kinetic Sand™

 Innovative and one-of-a-kind, Kinetic Sand is certainly a crowd-pleaser.
 Designed to look and feel similar to real wet sand at the beach, Kinetic Sand is an excellent toy for children with sensory processing disorder (SPD).
-It’s also great for helping children develop fine motor-function skills.

-Kinetic Sand doesn’t stick to fingers or create a mess — it sticks to itself.
-It stiffens when squeezed and unstiffens when released.
-In addition to helping children develop motor-function skills, Kinetic Sand can also be molded, stacked, and squashed, promoting sensory exploration and tactile development as well as serving as a good form of stress/anxiety relief.
+In addition to helping children develop motor function skills, Kinetic Sand can also be molded, stacked, and squashed, promoting sensory exploration and tactile development as well as serving as a good form of stress and anxiety relief.

 Recommended Age(s): 3+